Sahil123git/TERRIBLY-TINY-TALES-Assign/readme.md

 #### **Loading Component** : This will show loading animation if loading useState is 1

-#### **Histogram Component** : After fetching data this components plots histogram using react-apexcharts and show download CSV button using exceljs
+#### **Histogram Component** : After fetching data this components plots histogram using react-apexcharts and shows download CSV button using exceljs

 ## Project Setup